jahbini/stjohnsjim/contents/story/apollos-virgin.md

 published: '2011-06-13 18:41:08'
 category: story
 slug: apollos-virgin
+embargo: "2016-09-19"
 snippets:
   'first name': 'first name'
   author: author
 domain: stjohnsjim.com
+headlines:
+  - "Will you answer Apollo's call?"
+  - 'one weird trick!'
+  - 'Are you Ready for Abundance?'
+  - 'It was true centuries ago!'
 hVersion: 0.1
 memberOf:
   - GUNAS